FlavScents AInsights Entry for 4-Methyl Guaiacol (CAS: 93-51-6)

 8. Practical Insights for Formulators

-4-Methyl guaiacol is valued for its ability to impart a rich, smoky character to both flavors and fragrances.
-It synergizes well with other phenolic compounds and vanilla notes, enhancing complexity and depth.
-Formulators should be cautious of its potent aroma, as overuse can overwhelm other components.
-It is often underutilized in sweet applications, where it can add a unique twist to vanilla or caramel profiles.
+4-Methyl guaiacol is valued for its ability to impart a realistic smoky character to both flavors and fragrances.
+It synergizes well with other phenolic compounds and can enhance the complexity of savory and woody profiles.
+Formulators should be cautious of its potent aroma, as overuse can lead to an overpowering or artificial note.
+It is often underutilized in subtle applications where a hint of smokiness can add depth without dominating the overall profile.

 Citation hooks: FlavScents; industry practice